 No. This is an initiative of five parents from the school.
-We work closely with the school's leadership, but the foundation is legally independent of the school and of the OADA umbrella organisation.
+We work closely with the school's leadership, but the foundation is legally independent of the school and of the OOadA umbrella organisation.
 We have our own board, our own bank account and our own administration.

 Yes.
 We're in touch with the Boekmanschool, the 15th Montessori school and the Nicolaas Maesschool (same cuts, comparable parent community), and with De Burght (which already has a working parent fund).
 We share knowledge about legal structures, payment models and political lobbying.

 You don't have to give anything.
 It's entirely voluntary.
 The target amount is €100 or €200 per child per year, but any contribution is welcome.
 More or less is fine, an amount of your own choosing is fine too.
+Contributions are separate from pupils' participation in activities — all pupils benefit equally.

 No problem.
 Your child benefits from the programmes just as much as children whose parents do pay.
 There's no ranking, no honour roll, no difference in treatment.